 Step 1: Contact the Police

-Contact the police.
-As with any accident, you should notify the police.
+As with any accident, you should notify the police first.
 This is even more important when the scene involves an uninsured driver.
-When the unexpected happens, having a police record and an accident report will help in getting your expenses covered and help you with a smooth claims process.
+Having a police record and an accident report helps get your expenses covered and aids in the claims process.

 When your vehicle is damaged and you file a claim with your auto insurance company, you want to make sure you receive fair compensation.
 That’s why it’s important to gather evidence to support your claim, especially when you’re hit by an uninsured driver.
 Take pictures of the accident with your smartphone and make sure you capture the damage to all vehicles involved.
 Next, jot down notes to help you remember what happened, including:

 If the police are at the scene, they’ll document the other driver’s information.
 It’s vital that you do, too.
 Use this list as a guide for what to record:

 - Driver and passenger names

 - License plate numbers